 The preparation for this kind of kabab takes special skills because if the kabab is even the slightest bit overdone, the string could disintegrate and make the whole dish go bad.
 The kabab is taken off of the rod by a tug at the string– which explains the slit on it.
 The meat just melts in your mouth, and the flavor has a slight hint of heat.

 After that came a Dahika Kabab, which was a labneh-like yogurt thats deep-fried.
-It has a bit of a sour taste and this was one of Christina’s favorites.
+It has a bit of a sour taste and this was one of my friend’s favorites.

 Soon came a Eggplant Steak, which was deep fried and topped with a chutney sauce.
 I love eggplant and what could be better than something thats fried?!
 It was a sure hit.

 After that, the chef brought out a Haleem Kabab, which had a good amount of spice and loads of flavor.